aws-samples/aws-modernization-with-docker/content/41_Codepipeline/_index.md

 weight = 23
 +++

-# CI/CD with Codebuild , Codepipeline and Docker Compose
+# CI/CD with Codebuild, Codepipeline, and Docker Compose

 **Estimated Completion Time: 1 Hour**

-In the previous sections we have learned how to utilize Docker Compose, BuildKit, and Docker Hub to build our application as a container image and push that image to an container image repository.
-We then learned how to take that image and deploy it to Amazon ECS using the Docker Compose tool.
+In the previous sections we have learned how to utilize Docker Compose, BuildKit, and Docker Hub to build our application as a container image and push that image to a container image repository.
+We then learned how to take that image and deploy it to Amazon ECS using the Docker Compose integration with ECS.
 In this section, we will learn how to automate the deployment process so that you don't have to conduct each one of these steps manually by building a CI/CD pipeline with AWS CodeBuild and AWS CodePipeline.

 ### CI/CD Overview
 One of the most important things to understand before automating your deployment workflows is to understand the difference between CI (continuous integration) and CD (continuous deployment) as this concept can be confusing for users that are not familar with CI/CD concepts.
 Let's go ahead and break down the differences before we start building out our pipelines.